Rory Finnigan: Casting

 In 2009 the Daily Star reported current Hollyoaks producer Lucy Allan was planning to lure Redmond back into his role.
 On 12 June 2013, it was announced that Redmond had reprised his role for the sixth series of Hollyoaks Later.
-On 6 October 2015 it was announced that Redmond will be reprising the role for its 20th Anniversary.
-In October 2017 it was confirmed that Redmond will return on 14 December 2017.
-He later appeared in March 2018.
+On 6 October 2015 it was announced that Redmond will be briefly reprising the role for its 20th anniversary.
+In October 2017, it was announced that Redmond would return to the soap.
+Hollyoaks executive producer, Bryan Kirkwood, explained that he decided to bring back the "much-loved" character for a guest stint in order to "celebrate the loyalty of [the] audience", and that the production team had been inspired over the positive reception of the returns of Luke Morgan (Gary Lucy) and Mandy Richardson (Sarah Jayne Dunn), who had returned earlier that year.
+Kirkwood added:

+"I think there was a feeling up until our 20th birthday that we should always be looking forward – they were certainly conversations that we had with Channel 4.
+But now that we've reached the ripe old age of 22, it's fantastic to be able to celebrate the loyalty of our audience.
+Some of the people who started watching us as teenagers are now mums themselves, who are maybe watching Hollyoaks with their own teenagers.
+It's fantastic to have Luke and Mandy back in the show.
+We've got to strike the right balance.
+We need to move forward with our new, brilliant cast while also having a healthy dose of nostalgia."

+Finn returned on 14 December 2017.
+Kirkwood also revealed that the character would also reappear in 2018.

 Characterisation

 Rory has been described as a "cheeky chancer" and a " heart-throb".

 Storylines

 Rory Finnigan, better known as Finn, was lovable and cheeky.
 Finn arrived in Hollyoaks when Tony Hutchinson discovered a supposed vagrant sleeping in Jambo's old shed.
 Little did Tony realise that this philosophical, free-spirited charmer would become one of his closest friends.
 Immediately, Tony went on a mission to have Finn evicted from the shed, beginning a comical rivalry that would continue throughout Finn's time in the village.
 Finn's father was in prison and his mother was dead, so he tended to drift from place to place.
 He had no idea how long he would remain in Hollyoaks, yet he planned to stick around and see what opportunities came his way.
 Whilst persevering in his war with Tony, Finn soon hooked up with Lewis Richardson and together they ran a market in the Yard, with Finn specialising in selling antiques.
 Along the way, Finn embarked on quite a few money-making ventures, the most infamous being the time he decided to use his double-decker bus as a tour bus around Chester, procuring the services of Carol Groves as the unsuspecting tour guide.